Balaje/Summation-by-parts/README.md

 ![](./Images/2-layer/layer-2-u1.png) | ![](./Images/2-layer/layer-2-v1.png) |
 --- | --- |

-The reason for the suboptimal rates is perhaps due to the application of the interface conditions.
+However, when I change the interface to a curved one, the errors seem to stagnate.
 This is currently being investigated.

 ## References